 For example, you sell a computer application geared toward very experienced and knowledgeable users.
 Someone who is not very knowledgeable buys the application, and then complains because they don’t understand how to use it.
 Is that a nonconformance?
 Probably not.
 So perhaps no action is taken because there is no nonconformance.

 But what if the same complaint occurs on a regular basis?
 (Recall that we should be encouraging and analyzing feedback).
 We may decide there is a nonconformance after all, but a sales or marketing nonconformance not a product nonconformance.
-There should be a requirement that we clearly communicate what the product does and who the intended user is.
+Have we determined the customer (interested parties) requirements (needs) and clearly communicated those in design?
+How well does the product meed those needs?
+Who is intended user?
 If we get regular complaints from people for whom the product was not intended, then that requirement is not being met.

 The second thing that should be apparent from the definitions is the difference between correction and corrective action.
 Correction is done to make an immediate fix of the nonconformance.
 Corrective action is done to address the cause of the nonconformance so it does not reoccur.